Excerpts from Jim Conrad's

 LAST HOURS OF AN IMPERIAL MOTH

 Tuesday at dawn as I jogged through the woods I came upon a yellowish, 4-inch across moth (10 cm) lying on its back quivering, and it was clear that it was dying.
-It was the Imperial Moth, EACLES IMPERIALIS, shown at the right.
+It was the Imperial Moth, EACLES IMPERIALIS, shown below.

 Good ol' volunteer insect-identifier Bea in Ontario knew that this would be a hard one.
 In the end we're comfortable saying that probably Santos had brought me a pupa of a moth belonging to the Giant Silk Moth Family.
 On the Internet pupae in the Subfamily Ceratocampinae look a lot like ours.
 I find only one giant silk moth having been collected in our area, the Imperial Moth, EACLES IMPERIALIS QUINTANENSIS.